LIFE, LIBERTY, & THE PURSUIT OF HAPPINESS

 What It Is

-OpenStax and the Bill of Rights Institute’s U.S. History resource is a different kind of history textbook based on narrative, compelling stories.
-With contributions from nearly 100 scholars, this resource invites students to investigate the central themes and ideas of American history.
-The entire resource will be hosted on OpenStax’s Tutor platform, which allows for adaptive learning at no cost to your district.
-All of the content will be available for review by April 30, 2020, and the resource will be fully launched by August 1, 2020.
+OpenStax and the Bill of Rights Institute’s new U.S. History resource is a different kind of history textbook based on narrative, compelling stories.
+With contributions from nearly 100 scholars, this completely digital resource invites students to investigate the central themes and ideas of American history.
+Educator tools allow you to customize the course to the needs of your students.
+The entire resource will be hosted on OpenStax’s Tutor platform, which allows for adaptive learning.
+All of this is provided to you for free at no cost to your district.

 How It Is Structured